-- 1. Except as hereinafter provided, the Warden and Fellows shall effect a pension upon the life of Examination Fellows (Statute III, cl.
-2), Post-Doctoral Research Fellows (Statute III, cl.
-3), Research Fellows (Statute III, cl.
-4), Senior Research Fellows (Statute III, cl.
-5), College Official Fellows (Statute III, cl.
-9), and in appropriate cases Special Research Fellows (Statute III, cl.
-6) and University Academics (Statute III, cl.
-15) within four months of their election under the scheme known as the Universities Superannuation Scheme (U.S.S.) unless a Fellow shall exercise an option not to participate given by the prevailing Acts of Parliament relating to pensions and pension schemes.
+- 1. Except as hereinafter provided, the Warden and Fellows shall effect a pension upon the life of each Fellow elected under Statute III, cll.
+2(i), 2(iii), 3 to 5, 9, and in appropriate cases 6 and 15, within four months of his election under the scheme known as the Universities Superannuation Scheme (U.S.S.) unless the Fellow shall exercise an option not to participate given by the prevailing Acts of Parliament relating to pensions and pension schemes.
 The Warden and Fellows shall deduct from the annual emoluments as hereinafter defined of each assured person the appropriate premiums for membership of the U.S.S. and shall pay these sums together with a sum out of revenues of the College appropriate to the U.S.S. rates prevailing at the time, as the premiums on the said policies and shall conform in regard to all other matters concerned with the pensions to the regulations of the U.S.S.
-The transference to the College of a policy or policies and the continuation thereof effected under the Federated Superannuation Scheme by some other institution upon the life of a Fellow shall be deemed to be equivalent to the effecting by the College of a pension through membership of the U.S.S. - 2.
+Provided that the transference to the College of a policy or policies and the continuation thereof effected under the Federated Superannuation Scheme by some other institution upon the life of a Fellow shall be deemed to be equivalent to the effecting by the College of a pension through membership of the U.S.S. - 2.
 The Warden and Fellows may make such By-Laws as they may from time to time think fit for the administration of the U.S.S. - 3.
-If it shall appear to the Warden and Fellows that owing to his or her age at the date of his or her election or to any other special circumstances no adequate provision for the pension of a Fellow can be made by means of membership within the U.S.S., they may with his or her consent contribute a sum equivalent to the employer's prevailing contribution rate to the U.S.S. towards the Fellow's personal pension plan. - 4. - (i) For the purposes of clauses 1 and 3 the annual emolument of an assured person shall be deemed to include the emoluments of any Fellowship or College office held by him or her. - (ii) Clauses 1 and 3 shall cease to apply to an Examination Fellow (Statute III, cl.
-2) after the expiration of two years from the date of his or her election unless he or she is reelected under cl.
+If it shall appear to the Warden and Fellows that owing to his age at the date of his election or to any other special circumstances no adequate provision for the pension of a Fellow can be made by means of membership within the U.S.S., they may with his consent contribute a sum equivalent to the employer's prevailing contribution rate to the U.S.S. towards the Fellow's personal pension plan. - 4. - (i) For the purposes of clauses 1 and 3 the annual emolument of an assured person shall be deemed to include the emoluments of any Fellowship or College office held by him. - (ii) Clauses 1 and 3 shall cease to apply to a Fellow elected under Statute III, cl.
+2 after the expiration of two years from the date of his election unless he is re-elected under cl.
 2(iii). - 5.
 The Warden and Fellows may, if they think fit, set apart out of the revenues of the College an annual sum to form a Pension Fund for the payment of pensions to former Fellows in receipt of a pension under the U.S.S. or F.S.S.U., Chaplains and Employees of the College and the widows and dependants of such employees and also for the payment of any pension to be provided under these Statutes for the Warden.
 The formation of this fund (if any) and its application shall (subject to the provisions of these Statutes) be regulated by By-Laws to be made by the Warden and Fellows, and the Trust Deed and Rules of the Scheme so established.